-Promotion: An employee receiving a promotion or re-classification, who would have received a step increase in their old classification within (12) months of their promotion or reclassification to a dollar amount higher than their new dollar amount shall receive a step increase at the time of promotion or re-classification.
+Promotion: An employee receiving a promotion or re-classification, who would have received a step increase in their old classification within (12) months of their promotion or reclassification to a dollar amount higher than their new dollar amount shall receive a step increase at the time of promotion or re-classification with a minimum of 5% above the employee's base pay (including

+9.4 Special Assignment incentive).
 The new promotion or re-classification date would then be the date used for further step increases.